simplyCoders/dockerql/README.md

 ## Why

 SQL-like query interfaces is still one of the easiest to understand and most used interface to query databases.
-We are still missing something like that for docker v2 registries.
+We are still missing something like that for docker registries.
+In addition, each docker implementation is a bit different in terms of its authentication, scoping, and to some degreee its features. dockerQL provides a unified yet extendable way to access multiple types of registries.

 ## How to use